 Learn, Serve & Immerse in the North Olympic Peninsula!
 On this enriching three-day adventure, participants will take in the beauty of this magnificent part of Washington State while learning about salmon habitat recovery and the cultural traditions of the Jamestown S’Klallam tribe.

-These adventures will take place over select 3-day weekends the early Spring of 2022, however you may also contact us for custom dates for your group.
-Discounts are also offered to family groups for accommodations.
+This adventure take place over select 3-day weekends in the Spring or Fall, however you may also contact us for custom dates for your group.
+Discounts are also offered to Student and family groups for accommodations.

-Our travelers become immersed in the culture of the communities we visit by experiencing daily life with the locals!
-By authentically engaging with our host communities, we learn to honor and respect diverse and traditional cultures and bring those cherished memories home with us.
+Our travelers become immersed in the culture of the communities we visit by experiencing the natural habitat and cultural traditions of our host destination.

 In addition, by working to help the salmon habitat recovery along the Dungeness and Elwha rivers, participants will hear stories and perspectives of local citizens and organizations working towards restoring vitality to the region.